richmahn/en_tn/isa/front/intro.md

 #### What did Isaiah mean by "the last days"? ####

 The Book of Isaiah was one of the first books to present the concept of the last days, that is, the end times.
 Isaiah explained that in the last days there would be a future kingdom of Israel.
 Jerusalem would be its main city.
-And people from all the world would go there to learn about Yahweh and worship him.
+And people from all over the world will go there to learn about Yahweh and worship him.

 ## Part 3: Important Translation Issues ##